 The Conspirator: an overlooked film on Lincoln’s assassination

-The Conspirator shows how Secretary of War Edwin Stanton completely controlled the investigation into Lincoln’s assassination, which concentrated only on finding minor characters on the fringe of the conspiracy, but did nothing to locate the actual figures that may have been in command of the situation and may have even let the primary assassin skip free.
+The Conspirator shows how Secretary of War Edwin Stanton completely controlled the investigation into Lincoln’s assassination, which concentrated only on finding minor characters on the fringe of the conspiracy, but did nothing to locate the actual figures in command of the situation.
 I’ve written earlier about the possible involvement of Albert Pike, a Confederate General, in Lincoln’s assassination.
-(See: “The Truth About Albert Pike.)
-At some point, the possibility of a much larger conspiracy deep within the Masonic community will have to be addressed.
+At some point, the possibility of a much larger conspiracy will have to be addressed.
 Pike, after all, was the most powerful Mason of his time.
 Lincoln was not a member of the Masons.
 But Edwin Stanton certainly was.

-In the movie, the conspirators are tried by military tribunal and enjoy none of the rights of a civilian trial.
+In the movie, the conspirators are tried by military tribunal and experience none of the rights of a civilian trial.
 The film adeptly shows how Stanton cared little for civil rights.
 His only concern was to get some people hanged and hanged quickly.
 After this sham trial, a law would be passed insuring the rights of every American citizen to due process and a fair trial—even in times of war.
 Unfortunately, those rights seem to have been rescinded by the Patriot Act.

-Someday perhaps our rights to a fair trial will be returned.
+Hopefully, someday our rights to a fair trial will be returned.
 I’m sure future generations will look upon the Patriot Act and everything that followed, including the current sham trial taking place in Guantanamo Bay, with horror.
 After railroading Mary Surratt onto the gallows, the government was unable to convict her son John in a civilian trial 16 months later after he was captured following an extensive manhunt.
 John had participated in a failed attempt to kidnap Lincoln with Booth and then fled the country after discovering the plan had switched to an assassination plot.
 If a civilian court could not find John Surratt guilty, it’s doubtful his mother would have ever been convicted in a legitimate trial.